37th Annual Governor’s Service Awards Recipients

 ANGARAI was selected for the Governor’s Service Award in the Small Business category.

 The corporate program ANGARAI CARES focuses on community engagement and activities that highlights corporate-social responsibility.
-The firm so far has implemented many internship programs including HUBZone employment, High School Summer Interns, Community College Students Opportunity and University Graduate Internship programs.
+The firm so far has implemented internship programs including High School Summer Interns, Community College Students Opportunity and University Graduate Internship programs to over 100 students, and started HUBZone employment.

 During the COVID-19 pandemic, ANGARAI was instrumental in encouraging staff and partners to participate in Grab & Go Grocery Drive events, distributing over 200,000 lbs of food and hundreds of hours of service.